-• Tighten the two fork terminal screws.
+Tighten the two screws of the swingarm clamp.

 - Fit the dust guard cap in the gearbox. - Lock the dust guard cap with a new clamp.

 - Place the reaction rod into its seat.

 - Insert the screw.

 - Screw the nut fixing the reaction rod.